Code execution#

 select * from countries where country_code = 'LI';

-Blocks can be made editable with the :editable:
+Blocks can be made editable with the :editor:

 option.